embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 Embulk's plugins have been distributed as RubyGems, even if they are coded in Java.
 The RubyGems-style plugins, however, have had several drawbacks.

 * RubyGems-style plugins require JRuby.
-    * JRuby need a lot of resources, such as CPU time, Java heap memory, and metaspace.
+    * JRuby needs a lot of resources, such as CPU time, Java heap memory, and metaspace.
     * JRuby takes a long time to initialize itself.
     * Making JRuby optional is another effort to be explained in another EEP.
 This EEP would compose a part of the effort.
 * Bundler is mandatory to select a specific version of the same RubyGems-style plugin if multiple versions are installed.